 The Cluster Edition is developed based on the native SQL Server technology AlwaysOn.
 Only SQL Server 2017 supports the Cluster Edition.
 In the Cluster Edition, computing is separated from storage, and you can create read-only instances to implement read/write splitting.
 After you create read-only instances, you can apply for a read-only routing endpoint.
 By default, each read-only instance is assigned an independent internal endpoint that is used to connect only to the specified read-only instance.

-You can add read-only instances to linearly increase the cluster's read capability.
-Additionally, the specifications of read-only instances can be different from those of the master instance.
-Therefore, you can add read-only instances with high specifications to achieve even better read capability.Note By default, read-only instances do not support high availability.
-To implement high availability of read-only instances, at least two read-only instances are required.
+You can create read-only instances to scale up the read capability of your database system.
+The specifications of the read-only instances can differ from those of the primary instance.
+Therefore, you can create read-only instances that have higher specifications than the primary instance.
+This allows you to increase the read capability of your database system.Note The read-only instances do not support the high availability architecture.
+To ensure high availability, we recommend that you create at least two read-only instances.

-- Use read-only instances to handle read requests during peak traffic hours
+- Use read-only instances to offload read requests during peak hours